Network-Initialized Monte Carlo Based on Generative Neural Networks

-For better display, we then show the details of observables by taking 1000 configurations from the beginning of a rather short Markov-chain as traing samples to run PCMC and the numerical results are shown in Table.\ref{tab:tab1}.
-We also plot the corresponding histograms of distribution of magnetization in Fig.\ref{fig:fig4} after 50 iterations of PCMC (1000 configurations for each iteration) from the same training samples.
+To better compare the accuracy, we then show the observables by taking 1000 configurations from the beginning of a rather short Markov-chain as traing samples to run NIMC and the numerical results are shown in Tab.~\ref{tab:tab1}.
+Besides, we also plot the corresponding histograms of distribution of magnetization in Fig.~\ref{fig:fig4} after 50 iterations of NIMC (1000 configurations for each iteration) from the same training samples.
 The observables obtained from unthermalized training samples are far worse than those thermalized.
 After training, the neural network generates configurations with approximately the same observables but of Gaussian-like distributions.
-After we add 30 MC updates on the generated configurations, they quickly converge to the results of the so-called Good MC, which consists of totally 200000 well thermalized MC configurations for reference (we take 1000 bins with 200 configurations per bin).
-Moreover, the distribution of PCMC has a large overlap with Good MC.
+Here, we think this change of distribution is the reason for the faster convergence for MCMC simulations.
+After we add 30 MCMC updates on the generated configurations, they quickly converge to the results of the so-called Good MC, which consists of totally 200000 well thermalized MC configurations for reference (then we take 1000 bins with 200 configurations per bin).
+Moreover, the distribution of NIMC has a large overlap with Good MC.
 To quantitatively analyze the overlap of distribution, we compute the percentage overlap ($\%OL$) between two histograms~\cite{Singh2020}, i.e., $\%OL (P_r,P_{\theta})=\sum_i min(P_r(i),P_{\theta}(i))$, where $P_r$ and $P_{\theta}$ corresponds to the distributions to be compared and we divide them into 20 bins.
-Again we count the PCMC samples from 50 iterations for statistical expectation with standard error.
-The result is $\%OL=94.78(18)$, which reconfirms that the distribution of PCMC with just 1000 configurations has a large overlap with that of Good MC.
+Again we count the NIMC samples from 50 iterations for statistical expectation with standard error.
+The result is $\%OL=94.78(18)$, which reconfirms that the distribution of NIMC with just 1000 configurations has a large overlap with that of Good MC.